 The majority of the Chapel's activities are carried out by volunteers.
-During the year there were two part-time paid employees who were employed as Family and Community Workers.
-Total remuneration paid was £15,466 (2016 £15,324).
-During the year one of the workers was paid a further £180 (2016 £240) under PAYE for services outside the contract of employment. £6,234 statutory maternity pay recoverable has been netted off against the remuneration.
+From January to August there were two part-time paid employees who were employed as Family and Community Workers

+Total remuneration paid was £10,560 (2017 £15,466).
+During the year one of the workers was paid a further £160 (2017 £180) under PAYE for services outside the contract of employment.